Volkswagen engineer pleads guilty in U.S. diesel emissions probe

 Mark Chutkow, chief of the criminal division for the U.S. Attorney in the Eastern District of Michigan, declined to comment on the investigation.

-VW has already agreed to spend up to $16.5 billion (12 billion pounds) to address environmental, state and owner claims in the United States.
+VW has already agreed to spend up to $16.5 billion to address environmental, state and owner claims in the United States.
 It still faces billions in potential fines and must resolve the fate of 85,000 polluting 3.0-liter vehicles.

 Reuters reported in August that VW and the Justice Department had held preliminary settlement talks about resolving a criminal probe into the emissions scandal.